 Luke 9:28-36.
 About eight days after Peter Confessed Jesus to be “The Christ of God” he, James and John witnessed the Transfiguration of Jesus on the mount.

 2 Samuel 19.
 David mourned for Absalom and returned to Jerusalem, where he showed mercy to Shimel, Mephibosheth, and also Barzillai,the rebel who preferred to die in his own country.
 The tribe of Judah and the ten tribes of Israel quarreled about whose King David was.

 2 Samuel 20 describes the rebellion of Sheba.

 Luke 9:1-27.
 Jesus sent out the twelve apostles.
-Herod tried to meet with Jesus because his fame was rising, at one time Jesus fed the Five Thousand (besides women and children).
-Peter Confessed Jesus to be “The Christ of God”.
+Herod tried to meet with Jesus because his fame was rising, At one time Jesus fed the Five Thousand (besides women and children).
+Peter Confessed that Jesus is “The Christ of God”.

 2 Samuel 16 tells of Mephibosheth’s servant.
 Shimel sided with Absalom and cursed David.
 Absalom listened to the advice of Ahithopel, a supposed man of God.